Strawberry Muffins

 Strawberry Muffins on a wire rack.

-For more fruit-filled muffin ideas when strawberries aren’t in season, try my lemon poppy seed muffins, banana nut muffins, apple muffins, and pumpkin muffins.
+When strawberries aren’t in season, try one of my other fruit-filled favorites: lemon poppy seed muffins, banana nut muffins, and apple muffins—they’re all quick, simple, and great to have in your back pocket.

 What You’ll Need To Make Strawberry Muffins